Georgia Car Seat Laws Matter

-- Catastrophic injuries after being ejected from a car, bike, truck or boat
+- Catastrophic injuries after being ejected from a car, motorcycle, or truck

 No one can predict an accident, but in our experience many of the injured children who are seriously injured in motor vehicle accidents could have been better protected had their parents or guardians followed the laws regarding car seats, seatbelts, helmets and booster seats.

 Additionally, we’ve seen child passengers injured in DUI accidents caused by their parents or guardians—accidents that could have absolutely been prevented.

 Georgia Car Seat Laws Are For Child Passenger Safety

 The state of Georgia is serious about enforcing the rules and regulations that are in place for children passengers riding in vehicles.
 There are rules regarding where a child can sit in a vehicle, how big (weight and height) a child must be to be in a booster seat versus a shoulder restraint, and then there are the all-encompassing seat belt laws in place that require all children to be secured by a seat belt or car seat.

 In Georgia, there are many protections in place meant to protect child passengers.